MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-import-swiss-bank-clearing-numbers.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank Directory**, and choose the related link.
 2. Choose the **Import Bank Directory** action.
 3. In the **Import Bank Directory** page, on the **Options** FastTab, select the **Automatically Update Clearing Numbers** field to update the bank clearing numbers automatically.
-4. Choose the **Print** button or the **Preview** button to import the bank clearing numbers, and then, in the **Open** page, locate the file that you have downloaded from the SIX Interbank Clearing website.
+4. Choose the **Print** button or the **Preview** button to import the bank clearing numbers, and then, on the **Open** page, locate the file that you have downloaded from the SIX Interbank Clearing website.
 5. Choose the **Open** button.

     If you choose the **Print** button, the contents of the file will be printed.
 If you choose the **Preview** button, the **Bank Directory** table will be updated and a report that has clearing numbers that have changed will be displayed.